 In previous posts I have openly discussed my concerns on making the right questions, and the implications behind doing it in the right way (questions shape answers), on the use of data as answers instead of just tools, and even my concerns towards the inertial impetuous need for modelling everything mathematically.
 But, considering recent publications (academic and not academic publications start to behave alike) one can only start to wonder also about the source from which we are taking our information.

 It makes you feel that the best conclusions would arrive from those drinking directly from the source, avoiding as much as possible to feed from other’s conclusions.
 Even at risk of being pointed by not using references from previous works.
-Moreover, when new publications discard previous data, what does it happen with all the discussions published in peer reviewed articles finding answers to questions originated from “data” (big or small data), e.g. the hiatus in temp?
+Moreover, when new publications discard previous data, what does it happen with all the discussions published in peer reviewed articles finding answers to questions originated from such discarded “data” (big or small data), e.g. the hiatus in temp?

 I believe that if I compare myself with others at doing all the same, I will not be the best in the room, but if you ask about doing something different… I am afraid I am not a specialist in modelling.
 If there is anything that can be applied to describe what I consider about myself as a strong asset from my training it would be my capacities to analyse situations as a “methodologist”.
 I don´t like to base my understanding of things on numerical models.
 Most of my experience has been generated from studying and evaluating the implications of incorporating inaccuracies in the interpretation of the results obtained in any study due to methodological weaknesses.
 And data only becomes valid when it matches the behaviour of the mechanisms which generates them.
 Not the other way around.
 If you don´t understand the mechanisms generating your data you will always find uncertainties from unknown sources, adding bias to your results, starting with your methodology.
 My experience, Diego Fdez-Sevilla.